 \section{Comparison with the heterogeneous mean-field}

 The purpose of this section is to see to what extend degree heterogeneity, clustering and degree correlations affect the critical exponents.
 In order to get some insight, we compare the exact solution for site percolation in STC graphs derived above with the heterogeneous mean-field predictions, for $\widetilde{\gamma}_d>2$, which ignores clustering and degree correlations.
-To do so, we perform a random rewiring of the clustered network $\mathcal{G}_1$, which preserves the degree sequence and destroys the short loops, producing an uncorrelated maximally random graph whose degrees are distributed according to $P_K$.
-In other words, if the network is sparse hence $\widetilde{\gamma}_d>2$, a locally treelike random graph with the same degree sequence of the original STC graph.
+To do so, we perform a random rewiring of the clustered network $\mathcal{G}_1$.
+This procedure preserves the degree sequence and destroys the short loop structure, producing an uncorrelated locally treelike maximally random graph whose degrees are distributed according to $P_K$.
+In other words, if the network $\mathcal{G}_1$ is sparse hence $\widetilde{\gamma}_d>2$, we create locally treelike random graphs with the same degree sequence of the STC graph.
 For such sparse networks, the exact solution of site percolation is known~\cite{callaway2000network}, and we simply have